diskuv/2025a-1-tutorial-for-codespaces/instructor/NOTES.md

 8.0.313
 ```

-After the project has been setup you can switch to dotnet 9.
-But we want the code to be dotnet 8 since it will be supported longer.
+We want the code to be dotnet 8 since it will be supported longer, so **after the project has been setup** you can also:

+1. Install dotnet 9 (they can live side-by-side).
+2. Upgrade dotnet 8 to `8.0.410` or later.
+It is required for the `nuke` tool.
+Download dotnet 8.0.410 from <https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.410-windows-x64-installer>

 ### 2 - Avalonia